HePeng2016/3DRotationGroupEquivariantRepresentations/README.md

      equivalentFeatures.IncreaseDegree(S2,n);

-This function will increase the degree of spherical harmonic tensor by n, S2 should be a [monopole,dipole] spherical harmonic tensor.
+This function increases the degree of the spherical harmonic tensor by n.
+S2 should be a spherical harmonic tensor [monopole,dipole] derived from a normalized Cartesian coordinate vector.

      equivalentFeatures.SelfProduct(V1)